 I am fortunate to live in Glendale, California, where there are plenty of Armenian stores.
 A few of them have Lily raw wildflower honey.
-This honey is not filtered, and comes either with or without honey comb.
+This honey is not filtered and comes either with or without a honeycomb.
 I prefer to get it without the comb.

 If you have not had raw honey you are missing something.
 When honey is pasteurized and filtered, it loses a lot of its bright, fresh flavor.
 I highly recommend this.

 There is a lot of evidence that honey is also good for wounds.
 This is what the ancients used, and was the accepted method up until World War I when antibiotics came into favor.
 Well, there are some “superbugs” that laugh at antibiotics, but they certainly don’t laugh at honey.
 A paper published in a medical journal by Molan, P. C – The evidence for honey promoting wound healing has a lot more information on this topic.